BnayaKahalani/meet-app/README.md

 <a href="">Click here to see the result.</a>

-Tools I used: Next.js & Sass.
+Tools I used: Next.js & SASS.

 Here are some photos of the final product: